 - Higher price point

-8. Royal Canin French Bulldog Adult Dry Food 30 lb
+8. ROYAL CANIN French Bulldog Adult Dry Food 30 lb

-- Curved kibble: Supports Bulldogs’ jaw structure
+- Curved kibble: Designed for French Bulldog jaw structure

-- Not for puppies
+- Not ideal for trying new foods

 Buying Guide: How to Choose the Best Dog Food for English Bulldogs with Allergies